Make a super easy wreath for fall using any color of mum flowers that you’d like! Simple and inexpensive!

-This wreath is insanely easy, and doesn't require any skill.
-Seriously.
+This wreath is insanely easy, and doesn’t require any skill, promise.
 No hot glue, no fancy bow tying.
-It comes together quickly, and if you do a bit of couponing, you can do it for super cheap!
+It comes together quickly, and you can do it for super cheap!
 I made mine for $16 each!
-I found all of the supplies at Michaels and got a great deal when I used a coupon for the straw wreath (which isn't that expensive anyway :).
-The mums came in 5 blooms per bunch, and each bunch was on sale for 79 cents!
-I've seen mums at the dollar store, or nicer/fuller mums at Hobby Lobby.
+I found all of the supplies at Michaels in their seasonal floral section.
+The mums came in 5 blooms per bunch/bush, and each bunch was on sale for 79 cents!
+I’ve seen mums at the dollar store, or nicer/fuller mums at Hobby Lobby.
 JoAnns also has a nice variety, including a really nice dark plum color.

 approx. 65 mum blooms (more or less, depending on the size of the mums)